-Eosinophilic asthma and non-eosinophilic asthma have many overlying symptoms, but [https]are quite different in how they affect the respiratory system.
+Eosinophilic asthma and non-eosinophilic asthma have many overlying symptoms but are quite different in how they affect the respiratory system.
 In eosinophilic asthma, white blood cells called eosinophils cause inflammation in the airways, leading to asthma symptoms.
 Non-eosinophilic asthma results from a reaction involving a variety of cells, but not eosinophils.

-To [https]treat eosinophilic asthma, doctors focus on controlling the patient's breathing as well as reducing the number of eosinophils in the airway.
-Oral corticosteroids can [https]control inflammation, especially when combined with inhaled steroids and bronchodilators to open the airway.
+To treat eosinophilic asthma, doctors focus on controlling the patient's breathing as well as reducing the number of eosinophils in the airway.
+Oral corticosteroids can control inflammation, especially when combined with inhaled steroids and bronchodilators to open the airway.

 Biologic medications can block the inflammatory response in eosinophilic asthma.
 Many types are available.
 They are usually administered via IV induction or injection, and depending on the specific medication, can last anywhere from 2 to 8 weeks.